detrang1301/adventofcode-2021-excel/README.md

 This is an attempt to solve Advent of Code challenges using Microsoft Excel.

 # How to use
-- Gray cell is where you'll need to paste input.
+- Dark Gray cell is where you'll need to paste input.
+- Light Gray cells are generated when running macro.
 - Blue cell is the answer for part 1.
 - Gold cell is the answer for part 2.